15 hot new hotels to check out in 2017

 Soneva Jani, Medhufaru Island, Noonu Atoll, Republic of Maldives; +960 656 6666

-Set on a half-mile stretch of private beachfront near several UNESCO World Heritage Sites, the Four Seasons' latest resort has the best address in Hoi An.
+Set on a half-mile stretch of private beachfront near several UNESCO World Heritage Sites, the Four Seasons' latest resort has the best address in Hoi An, a coastal city in the central part of Vietnam.

 Formerly The Nam Hai hotel, the resort features 60 beachfront villas with private outdoor terraces.
 There are also 40 pool villas which each have their own private swimming pool.
 Also on site: three communal pools, four tennis courts, a spa, two restaurants and a beach bar.

 Opened: December 2016